kishore-s-15/news-scaper/README.md

 git clone git@github.com:kishore-s-15/news-scaper.git
 ```

+2. Change the directory to the project root directory.

-2. Create a virtual environment
+3. Create a virtual environment

    > On Windows run
    ```